plebhash/sv2-explained/md/01-mining.md

 ### Shares

-The pool accounts for the work done by each individual miner via **shares**, which are block header hashes mined under a lower difficulty target.
+The pool accounts for the work done by each individual miner via **shares**, which are block header hashes mined under a lower `difficulty target`.

 ---